 SiWC at Sea Cancellation Policy

-The pre-cruise hotel night package is fully refundable minus $10USD until November 5.
-From November 5, the cancellation fee is $80USD.
+The pre-cruise hotel night package is fully refundable minus $10USD until December 31, 2019.
+After this date, the cancellation fee is $80USD.

-SiWC at Sea cancellation rates are as follows:
+SiWC at Sea cancellation rates for the cruise and retreat are as follows:

 Please consider purchasing travel insurance for this trip, as this cancellation policy is structured in line with the cruise line's, and we will be unable to provide larger refunds than what is stated here for any reason.